tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - enhanced macrophage abundance and TNF signaling in on-treatment tumors and organs developing irAEs
  - increased circulating TNF protein in plasma/serum of irAE patients but not ICI responders
  - Th17 abundance didn't change in irAE group, nor was Th17 identified in CD4<sup>+</sup> T cells in tumors
+# Dynamics and survival associations of T cell receptor clusters in patients with pleural mesothelioma treated with immunotherapy
+## Abstract
+ - ICI-enhanced T-cell infiltration and expanded T cell diversity in tumors
+ - high number of shared TCR clones between pretreatment tissue and in circulation was associated with improved survival
 # Dynamic single-cell mapping unveils Epstein-Barr virus-imprinted T cell exhaustion and on-treatment response
 ## Abstract
  - Epstein-Barr virus associated gastric cancer exhibits an inflammed-immune phenotype, increased T and B cell infiltration